 But whose responsibility was it to make this chemical analysis of the patina, if one was required?
 Certainly it was not the defendant’s.
 In short, if a chemical analysis was needed, it was the prosecution’s job to make it.
 How can the government now complain?

 The courtroom scuttlebutt is that the government is mounting this strange appeal simply to delay the judge’s decision on whether the allegedly forged items should be returned to their owner—not only the “Jehoash” inscription, but also the famous James Ossuary inscribed “James, son of Joseph, brother of Jesus.”
 The government has objected to the return of these items to Golan.
-A decision on this matter is pending with Judge Farkash.After five years, the “forgery trial of the century” has concluded in a Jerusalem courtroom and defendants Oded Golan and Robert Deutsch have been acquitted of all forgery charges.
+A decision on this matter is pending with Judge Farkash.After more than five years, the “forgery trial of the century” concluded in a Jerusalem courtroom and defendants Oded Golan and Robert Deutsch were acquitted of all forgery charges.
 In our free eBook James, Brother of Jesus: The Forgery Trial of the Century, Hershel Shanks explains why he believes the now-famous “James Ossuary” inscription is authentic.
 Plus, he provides behind-the-scenes analysis of the trial and its key players.